 John Teeling, in his capacity as Chairman, has assumed responsibility for ensuring that the Company has appropriate corporate governance standards in place and that these requirements are communicated and applied.

-The Board currently consists of 6 directors: Executive Chairman; Managing Director; Financial Director (and Company Secretary) and three Non-Executive Directors.
+The Board currently consists of 5 directors: Executive Chairman; Managing Director; Financial Director (and Company Secretary) and two Non-Executive Directors.
 The Board considers that appropriate oversight of the Company is provided by the currently constituted Board.

-The 10 principles set out in the QCA Code are listed below, with an explanation of how Botswana applies each of the principles and the reason for any aspect of non-compliance.
-Where reference is made to the Annual Report, it is a reference to the latest Annual Report for the year ended 30 June 2017, which can be viewed at the following link.
+The 10 principles set out in the QCA Code are listed below, with an explanation of how Botswana Diamonds applies each of the principles and the reason for any aspect of non-compliance.

 1. Establish a strategy and business model which promote long-term value for shareholders

-The Company is an African focussed diamond exploration company and has a clearly defined strategy and business model that has been adopted by the Board.
-This strategy is set out on pages 4, 5 and 6 of the Annual Report.
+The Company is an African focused diamond exploration company and has a clearly defined strategy and business model that has been adopted by the Board.
+This strategy is set out in the Strategic Report on page 19 of the Annual Report.

 2. Seek to understand and meet shareholder needs and expectations

-Investors also have access to current information on the Company though its website (www.botswanadiamonds.co.uk) and through James Campbell, Managing Director who is available to answer investor relations enquiries.
+Investors also have access to current information on the Company through its website www.botswanadiamonds.co.uk and through James Campbell, Managing Director who is available to answer investor relations enquiries.
 The Company provides regulatory, financial and business news updates through the Regulatory News Service in accordance with the AIM Rules.
 Contact details are also provided on the website.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success